QubesOS/qubes-doc/developer/general/documentation-style-guide.md

 [qubes-doc](https://github.com/QubesOS/qubes-doc) is perfectly fine.
-Indeed, the maintainers of the [Qubes Community](https://github.com/Qubes-Community) project should regularly submit PRs against the documentation index (see [How to edit the documentation index](#how-to-edit-the-documentation-index)) to add and update Qubes Community links in the "External Documentation" section of the documentation table of contents.
+Indeed, the maintainers of the [Qubes Community](https://github.com/Qubes-Community) project should regularly submit PRs against the documentation index (see [How to edit the documentation index](/doc/how-to-edit-the-documentation/#how-to-edit-the-documentation-index)) to add and update Qubes Community links in the "External Documentation" section of the documentation table of contents.

 The main difference between **core** (or **official**) and **external** (or **community** or **unofficial**) documentation is whether it documents software